retail-researcher-6259/multifactor-stock-analysis/src/regime_detection/README.txt

-Of course!
-I'm glad the fix worked.
-You remember correctly—the process does indeed use PCA and a Hidden Markov Model (HMM).
-They aren't "ensembled" in the sense of combining two separate predictions, but rather used in a sequential pipeline where the output of one becomes the input for the next.

 Here is a step-by-step summary of how the `regime_detector.py` script identifies market regimes based on its code.

 ### The Regime Detection Process: A 4-Step Pipeline